Understanding the Web Push API

 Person receiving a web push notification on a smartphone

-An application programming interface (API) connects separate applications.
+An (API) application programming interface (API) connects separate applications.
 This technology makes it possible for programs to communicate with each other.
 A web push API is a type of API that lives in the browser and allows your website to send notifications — even when users don’t have your website open in their browser.
+Push messaging is the process of delivering real-time notifications or data from your server to the user's device using this API.

-But web push APIs don’t work alone.
-You also need a service worker, which is a background script that sends notifications when users aren’t on your website.
-Once users subscribe to notifications, the push notification API delivers the message to the user’s browser and displays the message.
+But web push APIs don't work alone.
+You also need a service worker, which is a background script that sends notifications when users aren't on your website.
+When a new message arrives, a push event is triggered in the service worker to process and display the notification.
+Once users subscribe to notifications, the push notification API delivers the message to the user's browser and displays the message.

 5 Steps for Implementing the Web Push API